tarcisio-marinho/csvparser/README.md

 # CSV Parser
 Rain CSV Parser challenge

-CSV Parser is an CLI app that parses CSV files and outputs two files, one with the correct data and another with bad data
+CSV Parser is an CLI app that parses CSV files and outputs two files, one with the correct data and another with bad data.

-##Run
+the project specification can be found in: [Rain_CSV_Parser_v4.docx](Rain_CSV_Parser_v4.docx)
+## Run

 ``go run src/main.go samples/roster1.csv config/full_config.json``